frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

  <img class="screenshot" alt="Quality mangement" src="{{docs_base_url}}/assets/img/quality-management/template.gif">

- * Template : The name of the template
+1. Enter a name for the template

  * Parameter : Listing down various processes/parameters to which you want the user to rate and give the feedback.